-As your furnace starts up and begins to warm up your residence, it’s common for it to produce some noise.
-These sounds, such as the burners lighting and the blower running, are all part of the normal start-up procedures.
+As your furnace turns on and prepares to add warmth to your residence, it’s typical for it to create some noise.
+These sounds, including the burners igniting and the blower running, are all part of the normal start-up steps.

 1. Schedule Yearly Furnace Maintenance

-Furnace maintenance is extremely important, as it keeps your manufacturer warranty ongoing.
-This helps defend you if something huge stops working in your furnace during your warranty range.
+Furnace maintenance is very important, because it keeps your manufacturer warranty ongoing.
+This helps defend you if something major stops working in your furnace during your warranty range.

-It can also help our pros discover minor issues that could make your furnace loud.
-And possibly help you sidestep a malfunction on the most frigid day of the year.
-The Indoor Air Quality Association reports that regular maintenance can reduce your likelihood of furnace malfunctions by up to 95%.
+It can also help our pros discover little issues that could make your furnace noisy.
+And possibly help you avoid a breakdown on the coldest day of the year.
+The Indoor Air Quality Association reports that routine maintenance can reduce your likelihood of furnace breakdowns by up to 95%.

-If minor furnace troubles go unnoticed, they may result in trouble down the road.
-By unearthing these troubles sooner, our pros can get your furnace taken care of before heating season is underway.
+If small furnace issues go undetected, they may lead to trouble in the future.
+By finding these problems sooner, our technicians can get your furnace taken care of before heating season is underway.

-And most important, specialized cleaning and lubrication of your furnace’s moving components can help make it more efficient.
-A properly maintained furnace could save up to 30% on your energy costs, according to the U.S. Department of Energy.
+And most important, specialized cleaning and lubrication of your furnace’s moving parts can help make it more efficient.
+A correctly maintained furnace could save up to 30% on your heating bills, according to the U.S. Department of Energy.

-Your air filter helps keep your house’s air fresh and clean.
-When it turns too clogged, it can make your furnace turn on and off too often.
-Known as short cycling, this can cause your furnace to eat up additional energy and make it wear out faster.
+Your air filter helps keep your home’s air fresh and clean.
+When it turns too filthy, it can make your furnace turn on and off too frequently.
+Called short cycling, this can cause your furnace to use additional fuel and make it break down faster.

 Our suggestions for replacing your furnace filter:

-You could have to replace your filter more frequently if you have allergies or pets.
+You might have to install a new filter more frequently if you have allergies or pets.

-3. Get in Touch with James Heating & A/C, Inc When Your Furnace Is Making Strange Noises
+3. Call James Heating & A/C, Inc When Your Furnace Is Producing Odd Noises

-Some furnaces, especially older ones, could be louder than others.
-But if you’re noticing extremely loud or weird noises, you might need to get in touch with a heating and cooling company like James Heating & A/C, Inc for furnace repair in Lexington.
+Some furnaces, often older ones, might make more noise than others.
+But if you’re hearing extremely loud or weird noises, it may be time to get in touch with a heating and cooling company like James Heating & A/C, Inc for furnace repair in Lexington.

-Here are several noises to be looking for, how to repair them and when to contact a specialist.
+Here are a couple of noises to keep an eye out for, how to solve them and when to contact a specialist.

 Furnace Making Gurgling or Bubbling Noise

-This noise occurs more commonly with high-efficiency furnaces.
-That’s because they emit fumes in another way than older furnaces, and the process can make some moisture.
-If your furnace is running into difficulties removing this water, it may make gurgling or bubbling sounds.
-You’ll require professional} support for this problem, since it may be created by a blocked drain pipe or clogged drain pan.
+This noise happens more frequently with high-efficiency furnaces.
+That’s since they exhaust fumes dissimilarly than older furnaces, and the process can create some moisture.
+If your furnace is having difficulties removing this water, it may make gurgling or bubbling sounds.
+You’ll want professional support for this trouble, since it may be created by a blocked drain pipe or clogged drain pan.

 Furnace Making Banging Noise

-Haven’t had maintenance done recently and your furnace is creating a banging sound when starting?
-Its burners could be dirty.
-Dirty burners can stall ignition, which causes gas to accumulate in your furnace.
+Haven’t requested maintenance recently and your furnace is making a banging sound when starting?
+Its burners can be dirty.
+Dirty burners can hold up ignition, which results in gas accumulating in your furnace.

-All that accumulated gas can make a banging or booming racket when your furnace eventually} does ignite.
-But this is more than merely an irritating noise, since the built-up gas is exploding within your furnace.
-This can crack your furnace’s heat exchanger and cause a dangerous carbon monoxide leak.
+All that accumulated gas can make a banging or booming sound when your furnace eventually does ignite.
+But this is more than just an irritating noise, because the increased gas is erupting within your furnace.
+This can crack your furnace’s heat exchanger and create a deadly carbon monoxide leak.

-If you’ve overlooked regular maintenance for your furnace and you’re noticing this noise, give James Heating & A/C, Inc a ring at 336-853-6070.
-Our heating professionals will get your furnace tuned up and double-check it’s running correctly.
+If you’ve overlooked regular service for your furnace and you’re detecting this noise, give James Heating & A/C, Inc a ring at 336-853-6070.
+Our heating pros will get your furnace tuned up and ensure it’s running correctly.

-We recommend first inspecting your furnace’s air filter and getting a new one if it’s filthy.
-Next, double-check you don’t have too many vents closed in your home, as it can throw off air pressure.
+We advise first looking at your furnace’s air filter and replacing it if it’s clogged.
+Next, ensure you don’t have too many vents sealed in your house, as it can throw off air pressure.

-If neither of these steps repair the issue, your ductwork could be dirty or undersized, which will require assistance from a professional HVAC tech.
+If neither of these things repair the issue, your ductwork may be dirty or undersized, which will require assistance from a skilled HVAC technician.

 Furnace Making Humming or Buzzing Noise

-If your furnace is buzzing or humming, it’s a symptom there’s electrical troubles.
-This is most frequently seen with a faltering blower fan motor, which will produce an annoying buzzing noise when your furnace starts.
-It may also mean there’s a problem with the capacitor or transformer.
-All three of these troubles need help from a skilled heating and cooling company like James Heating & A/C, Inc.
+If your furnace is buzzing or humming, it’s a flag there’s electrical troubles.
+This is most frequently seen with a dying blower fan motor, which will create an annoying buzzing noise when your furnace switches on.
+It might also mean there’s trouble with the capacitor or transformer.
+All three of these issues need assistance from an experienced heating and cooling company like James Heating & A/C, Inc.

 Furnace Making Knocking Noise

-If your furnace is making knocking sounds, it’s typically a symptom that an internal component is going out.
-This may be anything from a bearing to a belt or the gas valve.
-It might also be a sign that your burners need cleaning.
+If your furnace is making knocking sounds, it’s often a symptom that an internal piece is breaking down.
+This can be anything from a bearing to a belt or the gas valve.
+It might also be a sign that your burners need to be cleaned.

-These issues are typically uncovered during regular maintenance done by a certified HVAC technician.
-So, while we’re at your house doing repairs, don’t forget to inquire about scheduling your maintenance appointment for the future.
+These troubles are usually uncovered during yearly maintenance performed by a certified HVAC technician.
+So, while we’re at your house doing repairs, don’t forget to inquire about requesting your maintenance appointment for the upcoming year.

 Furnace Making Clicking Noise

-A clicking sound could be the result of problems: worn bearings, gas valve issues or ignition troubles.
+A clicking sound can be the result of problems: worn bearings, gas valve issues or ignition problems.
 All these problems need professional support.

-At James Heating & A/C, Inc, our pros are here to help you relax in peaceful, energy-efficient comfort.
-If your furnace is louder than it typically is or producing strange sounds, contact us at 336-853-6070 to book an appointment right away.
+At James Heating & A/C, Inc, our experts are here to help you relax in peaceful, energy-efficient comfort.
+If your furnace is louder than normal or producing odd sounds, contact us at 336-853-6070 to schedule an appointment now.